FAQ: Regex and Page Settings

 How can I keep triggering a flow until a certain goal has been met?

 - Locate the flow and then open the Settings page.

 - Select Keep triggering until the goal is met.

-- Select a goal section from the Adopt a specific feature drop-down menu.
-Goals are used to specify if the user achieved the intended purpose of the experience like creating a campaign or adding team members.
+- Select a goal section from the "Choose an existing goal" drop-down menu.
+Goals are used to specify if the user achieved the intended purpose of the flow like creating a campaign or adding team members.

 Creating a new goal

 - Go to the Userpilot dashboard.